adamamiller/GettingStarted/README.md

 Git has a commit command, just like svn: mostly you will use it as phollows: git commit -am "comment"

 The '-a' commits all changes.
-You can see what what you are about to commit by doing 'git status'.
+You can see what you are about to commit by doing 'git status'.
 In fact, you should do a 'git status' before doing anything - it shows you which branch you are on, which files have been added, deleted, modified and so on.

 After committing, your edits still only exist in your clone of the repository.
 To share them with other peeple you can push them to any other remote repository you have push access to - most commonly, the remote repository at GitHub.
 When you cloned the repo to your machine, git set up the GitHub repo as your default remote, with the name "origin".
 After you have committed your changes, you should then do 'git push origin master' - which means "push my work to the master branch of the remote repository origin".